seiji13r/2018bootcamp12NodeExpressHandlebars/README.md

         * A Router with the routes that perform the required actions that interact with the views.
         * Export the Router object.
 * Create the `public` directory and inside it:
+    * Create the `css` directory with:
+        * `style.css` file for custom styles.
+    * Create the `img` directory.
+        * Include the required images.
+    * Create the `js` directory.
+        * Create the `burgers_frontend` file, this will contain all front end javascript functionality.
 * Create the `views` directory and inside it:
+    * Create the `index.handlebars` file.
+    * Create the `layouts` directory with:
+        * The `main.handlebars` file.
+    * Create the `partials` directory with:
+        * The `burger-block.handlebars` file.
+* Complete the ORM and Model functionality.
+* Build the Routes in the controller and use the Model methods.
+* Populate the information in the Front end.
+* Iterate over the code into `index.handlebar`, `frontend.js` and the `controller.js` to finish up the required application functionalities.

 # Development Notes
 ## ORM Function Signatures